April 16, 2012

 rant

-Most packages on Linux is built with some sort of dependent libraries.
-Majority of libraries are installed and managed independently of the the application that uses it and hence upgrading just the library to a newer version might break the existing application.
+Most packages on Linux are built with some sort of dependent libraries.
+The majority of libraries are installed and managed independently of the application that uses them, and hence upgrading just the library to a newer version might break the existing application.
 For example, say we install an application ‘A’ which depends on a library ‘L’.
-So when application ‘A’ is being installed library ‘L’ would be installed as a dependency.
-Later down the line if we want to install another application say ‘B’ which also depends on the the same library as that of application ‘A’.
-During installation of ‘B’ APT sees that the library ‘L’ is installed already and skips the installation of the library.
-So at this point you have two applications ‘A’ & ‘B’ depending on the same library ‘L’.
-If at this point if the library ‘L’ is being upgraded because of installation of a new package from different source, chances are it would break the existing application ‘A’ & ‘B’ (assuming that there is no backward compatibility in the upgraded versions of the library).
-Hence its advisable to check each dependency thats being pulled from another repository during APT pinning.
+So when application ‘A’ is being installed, library ‘L’ would be installed as a dependency.
+Later down the line, if we want to install another application, say ‘B’, which also depends on the same library as application ‘A’.
+During the installation of ‘B’, APT sees that the library ‘L’ is installed already and skips the installation of the library.
+So at this point, you have two applications, ‘A’ & ‘B’, depending on the same library ‘L’.
+If at this point, the library ‘L’ is being upgraded because of the installation of a new package from a different source, chances are it would break the existing applications ‘A’ & ‘B’ (assuming that there is no backwards compatibility in the upgraded versions of the library).
+Hence, it’s advisable to check each dependency that’s being pulled from another repository during APT pinning.

-Here are the steps to achieve above described scenario
+Here are the steps to achieve the described scenario

 # squeeze backports